charliehoward/CRC-Installer-PS/README.md

-# CRC Installer PowerShell 2.5.2
+# CRC Installer PowerShell 2.6.0
 ###### © 2018 Charlie Howard

 When run you will get a form that allows to select what programs you wish to install.
-Can install the CRC OEM information, 7-zip, Google Chrome, Kaspersky Internet Security 2018, LibreOffice, Microsoft .NET 4.5, Microsoft .NET 4.6.1, Mozilla Firefox, PowerShell 5, TeamViewer & VLC Media Player.
+Can install the CRC OEM information, 7-zip, Google Chrome, Kaspersky Internet Security 2019 (Unistalls Kaspersky Secure Connection), LibreOffice, Microsoft .NET 4.5, Microsoft .NET 4.6.1, Mozilla Firefox, PowerShell 5, TeamViewer & VLC Media Player.
 If run on Windows 8 and 8.1 it also changes the default Explorer page to "This PC".
 If run on Windows 10 it also disables Windows 10 hibernation mode, Wi-Fi sense, and changes the default Explorer page to "This PC".
 Sets a random wallpaper from selection.

+###### Update 2.6.0

+Now unistalls Kaspersky Secure Connection after installing Kaspersky Internet Security 2019.

 ###### Update 2.5.2